-According to the Warrant Terms, the warrantholder has to pay and bear all current or future taxes, fees or other expenses incurred in connection with payments relating to the Warrants.
-The issuer, the paying agent and/or the deposit bank of the warrantholder are entitled to deduct taxes or fees payable by the warrantholder pursuant to the preceding sentence from payments on the Warrants.
+According to the terms of the Warrants, the warrantholder has to pay and bear all current or future taxes, fees or other expenses incurred in connection with payments relating to the Warrants.
+The issuer, the disbursing agent and/or the deposit bank of the warrantholder are entitled to deduct taxes or fees payable by the warrantholder pursuant to the preceding sentence from payments on the Warrants.

-In the following, the material tax consequences of an investment in the Warrants are described in particular from the perspective of a private investor.
-The Business Tax Reform Act 2008 (Unternehmensteuerreformgesetz 2008) changes the taxation of income from capital investments of private investors by the introduction of a uniform flat tax (Abgeltungssteuer) fundamentally.
-Therefore, the current tax law as well as the future tax law under the flat tax are described in the following on the basis of the tax laws in force as of the date of the Base Prospectus.
+In the following, the material tax consequences of an investment in the Warrants are described, in particular from the perspective of a private investor, on the basis of the tax laws in force as of the date of the Base Prospectus.

-This following description of the taxation is not meant to give specific legal or tax advice to an investor.
-Therefore, each investor is encouraged to ask his personal tax advisor for advice with respect to the individual tax consequences resulting from an investment in Dresdner Bank Warrants.
+This description does not constitute specific legal or tax advice to an investor.
+Each investor is therefore encouraged to ask his personal tax advisor for advice with respect to the individual tax consequences resulting from an investment in the Dresdner Bank Warrants.
 This is in particular necessary upon purchase and upon sale of the Warrants and/or upon exercise of the rights contained in these Warrants.

-It cannot be guaranteed that the tax authorities or fiscal courts will adhere to the same tax principles as described in this tax section.
-In addition, it cannot be ruled out that different tax principles have to be applied, even retroactively, as a consequence of future changes in law, a different view in jurisprudence or a different view by the tax administration.
+It cannot be guaranteed that the tax authorities or fiscal courts will apply the same tax principles as described in this tax section.
+In addition, it cannot be ruled out that different tax principles have to be applied, even retroactively, as a consequence of future changes in law, a change in jurisprudence or a change of view by the tax administration.

 6.2.
-Taxation of Warrants held as private assets upon purchase prior to 1 January 2009
+Taxation of Warrants held as private assets

-Capital gains from the sale of Warrants held by a private investor are taxable under current tax law if the term between the acquisition and the sale of the Warrants does not exceed one year (§ 23 (1) Sentence 1 No. 2 of the German Income Tax Act ("EStG")).
-However, even in such a case no taxation is triggered if the capital gains from all private sales transactions in a calendar year amount to less than € 600.
+Capital gains from the sale of Warrants held by a private investor are taxable under current tax law if the term between acquisition and sale of the Warrants does not exceed one year (§ 23 (1) Sentence 1 No. 4 of the German Income Tax Act ("EStG")).
+However, even in such a case no taxation is triggered if all capital gains from private sales transactions in a calendar year amount to less than € 512.

-The exercise of a Warrant is also treated as a sales transaction if the term between acquisition and exercise does not exceed one year (§ 23 (1) Sentence 1 No. 4 EStG).
-In this case the tax principles for the sale of Warrants apply, too.
+The exercise of a Warrant is treated as a sales transaction for purposes of § 23 (1) Sentence 1 No. 4 EStG resulting in the application of the tax principles for the sale of Warrants.

-Capital losses from private sales transactions which are realized within the abovementioned one year period may only be offset against capital gains from private sales transactions realized by the taxpayer within the same calendar year.
-They may not be deducted from the total income of the taxpayer (Gesamtbetrag der Einkünfte) by way of tax loss carry-back or tax loss carry-forward.
-Such capital losses, however, lower the taxable income from private sales transactions within the meaning of § 23 (1) EStG which the taxpayer realized during the directly preceding assessment period up to an amount of € 511,500 (for married couples filing jointly up to an amount of € 1,023,000) pursuant to § 10d EStG (tax loss carry-back) or, which the taxpayer will realize in subsequent assessment periods (tax loss carry-forward).
-However, the set-off with tax loss carry-forwards is only possible within the limitations imposed by the rules of the minimum taxation.
-Under the rules of the minimum taxation (§ 10d(2) EStG) taxable income from private sales transactions may only be offset per calendar year against tax loss carry-forwards up to an amount of € 1 million (for married couples filing jointly up to an amount of € 2 million) without restriction and for any amount in excess of € 1 million (for married couples filing jointly € 2 million) only up to 60%.
+Capital losses from private sales transactions which are realized within the above-mentioned one year period may only be offset against capital gains from private sales transactions realized by the taxpayer within the same calendar year.
+They may not be deducted from the total income of the taxpayer ($Gesamtbetrag\ der\ Eink \ uniterior may$) by way of tax loss carry-back or tax loss carry-forward.
+Such capital losses, however, lower the taxable income from private sales transactions within the meaning of § 23 (1) EStG which the taxpayer realized during the directly preceding assessment period up to an amount of € 511,500 (for married couples up to an amount of € 1,023,000) pursuant to § 10d EStG (tax loss carry-back) or, which the taxpayer will realize in subsequent assessment periods (tax loss carry-forward).
+The setoff with tax loss carry-forwards, however, is only possible under the rules of the minimum taxation.
+Under the rules of the minimum taxation (§ 10d(2) EStG) taxable income from private sales transactions may only be offset per calendar year against tax loss carry-forwards up to an amount of € 1 million (for married couples up to an amount of € 2 million) without restriction and for any amount in excess of € 1 million (for married couples € 2 million) only up to 60%.